viniroger/paper_latex/README.md

 This repository contains the source files and auxiliary scripts used to produce an Elsevier-format journal article using LaTeX, BibTeX, and automated build tools.
 The project is designed to be cleanly versioned with Git, tracking only the scientifically relevant inputs and final outputs.
 See more at [Monolito Nimbus - Artigo duplo cego com LaTeX](https://www.monolitonimbus.com.br/artigo-duplo-cego-com-latex) (in portuguese).

----

 ## Project Structure

 ### Core LaTeX files

 - **`elsarticle-double-blind.tex`**
   Main LaTeX source file of the manuscript, written using the `elsarticle` class and configured for double-blind review: Title page (author's info and optional acknowledgements), Highlights, Manuscript (abstract, keywords, text with examples and numbered lines, acknowledgements commented).
+All things in the same file.

+- **`titlepage.tex`**
+  LaTeX source file of the Title page (author's info and optional acknowledgements).

+  - **`highlights.tex`**
+  LaTeX source file of the Highlights.

+  - **`manuscript.tex`**
+  Main LaTeX source file of the Manuscript (abstract, keywords, text with examples and numbered lines, acknowledgements commented).

 - **`elsarticle.cls`**
   Official Elsevier LaTeX document class, responsible for layout, formatting, and structural rules of the article.